Skip to content

 TypeErrorArguments don’t match the binding’s declared parameter types

-Runtimes may add additional error types, but these three must be present.
+Runtimes may add additional error types, but these must be present.
+ImportDeniedError and CommonJSDetectedError are load-time errors raised by the mod loader when a module-format mod breaks the no-external-imports / no-CommonJS guarantee.

 Runtimes should validate argument types before invoking the host binding.
 If a binding declares params: [{ "name": "value", "type": "number" }] and the extender passes a string, the runtime should throw a TypeError without calling the host function.
 This prevents unexpected values from reaching the host and provides clear feedback to the extender.